yoga-poses-for-anti-aging

 Benefits:

-• Stretches the throat and stimulates the thyroid.
+• Extension of the throat and excercise of the thyroid.

-• Improves blood flow to the head and face.
+• Enhances blood circulation to the head and face.

 • Reduces puffiness and dullness.